laravel/docs/pt_BR/eloquent-serialization.md

 Once the attribute has been added to the `appends` list, it will be included in both the model's array and JSON forms.
 Attributes in the `appends` array will also respect the `visible` and `hidden` settings configured on the model.

-Uma vez que o atributo foi adicionado à lista `appends`, ele será incluído na matriz e JSON ambas as formas do modelo.
-Atributos no `appends` matriz também irá respeitar o` `visible` e configurações hidden` configurado no modelo.
+Uma vez que o atributo foi adicionado à lista `appends`, ele será incluído em ambas as representações do model, seja array ou JSON.
+Os atributos contidos no array `appends` também irão respeitar as propriedades `visible` e `hidden` configuradas no model.